-Manaslu Tsum Valley Trek, which lies in the Gorkha district of Nepal, is the combined trek of beautiful Tsum Valley with the iconic Manaslu Circuit Trek.
+Manaslu Circuit Tsum Valley Trek, which lies in the Gorkha district of Nepal, is the combined trek of the beautiful Tsum Valley with the iconic Manaslu Circuit Trek.
 This trek takes you closer to the world’s eighth-highest mountain, Mt Manaslu, which stands at an altitude of 8,163 meters (26,781 feet).

-Compared to other popular trekking routes in Nepal, like Everest base camp trek(EBC) and Annapurna base camp trek(ABC), the Manaslu Tsum Valley trek trails are less crowded due to less commercialization.
-The peaceful, serene vibes and grand view of mountain peaks such as Machhapuchhre (6,997m), Annapurna I (8,091m), Gangapurna (7,455m), Ganesh Himal (7422m), the Shringi Peak (7161m), and the Buddha Himal, makes this treks one of the best long distance trek in Nepal.
+The peaceful, serene vibes and grand view of mountain peaks such as Machhapuchhre (6,997m), Annapurna I (8,091m), Gangapurna (7,455m), Ganesh Himal (7422m), the Shringi Peak (7161m), and the Buddha Himal make this trek one of the best long-distance treks in Nepal.

 Additionally, the exploration of thousand-year-old monasteries, ethnic settlements, distinct cultures, and ancient traditions makes this Tsum Valley trek even more adventurous and memorable.

 Mt.
 Manaslu, which stands at an altitude of 8,163 metres (26,781 ft), is the eighth-highest mountain in the world.
-On this Manaslu Circuit Tsum Valley Trek, you will enjoy the Mount Manaslu, the eighth-highest mountain in the world, stands tall and majestic throughout the trek.
+On this Manaslu Circuit Tsum Valley Trek, you will enjoy Mount Manaslu, the eighth-highest mountain in the world, which stands tall and majestic throughout the trek.
 You’ll be surrounded by stunning snowy peaks and incredible views that will take your breath away.
 Every step along the trail brings picture-perfect scenery.

-Tsum Valley Trek is one of the refreshing and unique treks in Nepal which was only opened to tourists in 2008.
+Tsum Valley Trek is one of the refreshing and unique treks in Nepal, which was only opened to tourists in 2008.
 This trek is less commercialized compared to the popular Everest Base Camp Trek (EBC) and Annapurna Circuit Trek, so this trek is untouched by heavy tourism.
 Situated in the Manaslu region, this Tsum Valley trek is like a hidden gem, and very few tourists have explored this area.
 There are lots of things to do and see in this region, and the beauty of Tsum Valley is unmatched.

 Reaching Larkya La Pass at 5,125 meters is a thrilling challenge and a true highlight of the trek.
 The effort is worth it when you’re greeted with sweeping views of glaciers and towering peaks.
 It’s a moment every adventurer will cherish.